fnando/i18n-js/README.md

 Feel free to find & discuss possible solution(s) at issue [#511](https://github.com/fnando/i18n-js/issues/511)

-### Only works with `Simple` backend
+### May not work with all backend implementations

-If you set `I18n.backend` to something other than the default `Simple` backend, you will likely get an exception like this:
+I18n backend implementations have to conform to a specific interface to work with i18n-js.
+For backends that do not conform to the interface, you will likely get an exception like this:

 ```
 Undefined method 'initialized?' for <your backend class>
 ```

-For now, i18n-js is only compatible with the `Simple` backend.
-If you need a more sophisticated backend for your rails application, like `I18n::Backend::ActiveRecord`, you can setup i18n-js to get translations from a separate `Simple` backend, by adding the following in an initializer:
+For now, i18n-js is compatible with the `Simple` backend and with `I18n::Backend::ActiveRecord` (>= 0.4.0).

+If you need a more sophisticated backend for your rails application that doesn't implement the required methods, you can setup i18n-js to get translations from a separate `Simple` backend, by adding the following in an initializer:

 ```ruby